Igor-Ratajczak/Main-css/README.md

 ## License

 Main-css is licensed under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute the library according to the terms of the license.
-## Get in Touch

-If you have any questions or need further assistance, you can reach us at [betelgeza6](mailto:betelgeza6@gmail.com).
-We would be happy to help you!

-Let me know if there's anything else you'd like to add or if you have any specific sections in mind that you'd like assistance with.